edjw/edjw.github.io/_posts/2018-01-02-how-often-is-1st-january-a-monday.md

 ---
 Yesterday, 1st January 2018 was a Monday.
 In my mind, Monday is the first day of the week.
 Some people think it's Sunday.
 I don't understand those people.

-Anyway, it made me wonder...How often the first day of the week is the first day of the year?
+Anyway, it made me wonder...How often has the first day of the week been the first day of the year?
 And how many years will we have to wait until the first day of the year is a Monday again?

 I wrote some [bad, repetitive Python code](#that-bad-repetitive-python) to work this out.
-I also some made bad, repetitive use of the [Plotly Python Library](https://plot.ly/python/) to make some bar charts.
+I also made some bad, repetitive use of the [Plotly Python Library](https://plot.ly/python/) to make some bar charts.

-# From the year 1AD to 2018
+# From the year 1 AD to 2018

 | Day of week | Times 1st Jan has been X day | Avg years to wait |
 | --- | :---: | :---: |